 Raksha Bandhan is celebrated in India with the greatest vigor and enthusiasm.
 Most of us celebrate the joyous festival without knowing the history of Raksha Bandhan.
 There are many historical legends behind Rakhi Poornima.
 The story of Lord Krishna and Draupadi, King Bali and Goddess Lakshmi, Rani Karnawati, and Emperor Humayun talk about the historical significance of Raksha Bandhan.
 This article not only talks about the historical significance of the festival but also talks about the scientific and spiritual significance of Rakhsha Bandhan.
 Going by spirituality, tying the Rakhi thread signifies the vow of purity taken by all souls.
 The scientific significance explains why Raksha Bandhan is celebrated on the day of Poornima or full moon in the month of Shravana.
 It also discussed why the tilak is applied on the forehead and how it is connected to the pineal gland or the third eye.
 Besides, this article also talks about how Rabindranath Tagore used the Raksha Bandhan ceremony as a symbol of unity and brotherhood between the Hindus and Muslims during the partition of Bengal.
 Read to know more.

 Rakhi is one of the important festivals and is celebrated with a lot of pomp and splendor.
-It is one of the important festivals which commemorates the love between brother and sister.
-The day of Raksha Bandhan has a lot of significance because it is on this day that a sister ties a thread on the hand of a brother and prays for his well-being, prosperity, and long life.
-In turn, the brother vows to protect her sister from all sorts of evil.
+It is an important festival commemorating the love between brother and sister.
+The day of Raksha Bandhan has a lot of significance because it is on this day that a sister ties a thread on a brother's hand and prays for his well-being, prosperity, and long life.
+In turn, the brother vows to protect her sister from evil.
 Rakhi follows the lunar calendar and is celebrated on a full moon day of the lunar month, Shravan.
-The festival generally falls in the month of August every year.
+The festival generally falls in August every year.
 The festival of Rakhi is held according to the lunar calendar and is celebrated on a full moon day of Shravan, the lunar month.

 History of Rakhi